How to Pick the Right Plumber Vocational School near Pendleton South Carolina

 Becoming a Plumber

 Almost everyone at one time or another has needed the services of a professional plumber.
 It may have been due to a leaky faucet or perhaps a hot water heater needed to be replaced.
 Plumbers provide a valuable service for the maintenance of both commercial and residential buildings.
 They are skilled tradesmen who are trained in the installation, repair and replacement of plumbing systems.
 These systems include pipes, plumbing fixtures, water based heating and cooling, sewage removal and sprinklers.
-A local Orangeburg SC plumber will typically advance through three phases during their professional career.
+A local Pendleton SC plumber will typically advance through three phases during their professional career.

 - Apprentice.
-The majority of Orangeburg SC plumbers begin their careers as an Apprentice.
+The majority of Pendleton SC plumbers begin their careers as an Apprentice.
 Apprenticeships are often completed in tandem with a formalized plumbing training program.
 Apprentices are typically paid but unlicensed and work under the guidance of a licensed plumber during working hours and attend plumber training classes at night.
 The second phase of their career begins once the apprenticeship and the training program have been completed.

 - Journeyman Plumber.
 Once the apprenticeship has been completed as well as any required training program, application for Journeyman Plumber licensing can be made.
 Most often licensing is controlled by the state but can be managed more locally at the county or city level.
 A Journeyman license will only be issued after all requirements have been met, including a passing score on the licensing exam.
 Even though a Journeyman is more knowledgeable and experienced than an Apprentice, they generally must continue to be supervised, in this case by a Master Plumber.